evodify/phasing-genomes/README.md

 ```
 Again, missing data is a problem here.
 Phasing introduced some amount of Ns, so this needs to be taken into account during merging with whole genome.
 CorrectionValue (0.16) is also used here.
 Unphased heterozygous sites are also set to Ns.

-*Note!* Check the ratio between polymorphic and non-polymorphic sites before and after phasing.
+**Note!** Check the ratio between polymorphic and non-polymorphic sites before and after phasing.
 It should be the same.
-If it is not, modify CorrectionValue untill you get the same ratio.
-Artificially changing polymorphic/non-polymorphic ration can affect the resuts in some subsequent analyses.
+If it is not, modify CorrectionValue until you get the same proportion.
+Artificially changing polymorphic/non-polymorphic ration can biase results in some subsequent analyses.